DON JULIO TAKES THE NO.1 SPOT IN THE LIST OF LATIN AMERICA's 50 BEST RESTAURANTS 2024

 1 - 50 the List

-Other notable wins include Boragó (No.5) in Santiago, voted The Best Restaurant in Chile; Lasai (No.7) in Rio de Janeiro, awarded The Best Restaurant in Brazil and Quintonil (No.9) in Mexico City, awarded The Best Restaurant in Mexico.
+For the full 1-50 list, please refer to the accompanying graphic or scroll to the bottom of this release.

-Trescha in Buenos Aires makes the highest debut at No.33, winning the Highest New Entry Award.
-The Highest Climber Award, sponsored by Lee Kum Kee, goes to Rafael in Lima, which jumps 27 positions to No.19.
-Colombian chef-restaurateur Harry Sasson wins the Woodford Reserve Icon Award; Camila Fiol wins Latin America's Best Pastry Chef Award, sponsored by República del Cacao, for her work at Santiago's Fiol Dulcería and beyond; and Sergio Díaz of Guatemala City's Sublime is honoured with the Estrella Damm Chefs' Choice Award.
+Don Julio in Buenos Aires claims the top spot this year, winning The Best Restaurant in Latin America and The Best Restaurant in Argentina 2024, accolades that it previously collected in 2020.
+Climbing to the No.1 position from last year's No.3 ranking, the Argentinian parrilla has won global recognition for its classic steaks, extensive wine list and legendary hospitality.
+This gastronomic landmark is led by high-profile restaurateur and sommelier Pablo Rivero, who is admired by professionals across Latin America and around the world.
+His expertise has earned him the prestigious title of the Beronia World's Best Sommelier at The World's 50 Best Restaurants 2024 awards.

-William Drew, Director of Content for Latin America's 50 Best Restaurants, says: "We congratulate all the establishments recognised in
+William Drew, Director of Content for Latin America's 50 Best Restaurants, says: "We are delighted to recognise Don Julio as The Best Restaurant in Latin America 2024.
+Our sincerest congratulations to Pablo Rivero and the team at Don Julio, a truly special place that brings Argentine cuisine to the forefront internationally.
+We congratulate all the establishments recognised in

 this year's Latin America's 50 Best Restaurants list and reaffirm our commitment to positioning Latin American cuisine among the most esteemed in the world.
 We look forward to witnessing the ongoing growth and success of these remarkable restaurants in the years to come."